U.S. airlines, hotels extend rebooking options as coronavirus spreads

 Delta Air Lines Inc (DAL.N) said that reservations through March 2 on flights to Bologna, Milan and Venice in northern Italy, where cases have climbed, are eligible for rescheduling.
 Air Canada (AC.TO) has also added parts of Italy to its list of places eligible for rebookings.

-Hyatt Hotels (H.N) said it would allow travelers from South Korea, Japan and Italy to cancel or change their hotel bookings for free, updating a policy it has already rolled out for guests from mainland China, Hong Kong, Macau and Taiwan.
+Hyatt Hotels (H.N) said it would allow travelers from South Korea, Japan and Italy to cancel or change their hotel bookings for free, expanding the policy from mainland China, Hong Kong, Macau and Taiwan.

 The cancellations or booking changes at Hyatt are valid for reservations made through March 31, the U.S. hotel operator said on its official Chinese social media account on WeChat.